 Water-based liquids are usually not preferred to oil based liquids because of the relatively rapid exchange of water with the open air which causes the refractive index to rapidly change.
 With sugar or sodium chloride aqueous solutions this exchange is just evaporation that causes the refractive index to rise rapidly, until a saturated solution is reached.
 Finally when all the water has evaporated just the dried sugar or sodium chloride remains.
 However, with Cargille water based Immersion Liquids Code OHZB and Code OHGL, each code has a refractive index below which the liquid will increase in refractive index due to evaporation of water into the air, and above which it will decrease in refractive index due to absorption of water from the air.
 Storage in tight containers will prevent this from occurring.

 Dispersion: The refractive index of any substance will be found to vary with wavelength.
 This variation is called refractive dispersion, or simply dispersion.
 The dispersion of optical liquids can be described mathematically by a Cauchy, Sellmeier, or another dispersion equation generated from refractive index values at several wavelengths.
 Useful dispersion curves can be drawn using refractive index values at two wavelengths using specially designed graph paper called Hartmann Dispersion Nets.
-Dispersion for a liquid can also be expressed in terms of Abbe value v = (nD-1)/(nF-nC) or more simply as nF-nC, where D, F, and C denote the wavelengths of 5893, 4861, and 6563 angstroms.
+Dispersion for a liquid can also be expressed in terms of Abbe value v = (nD-1)/(nF-nC) or more simply as nF-nC, where D, F, and C denote the wavelengths of 589.3, 486.1, and 656.3 nanometers.
 For optical liquids, it will be found that as wavelength goes up, refractive index goes down.
 Higher refractive index liquids tend to have higher dispersion.
 For any given refractive index, liquids have generally much higher dispersion than solids which can make them useful additions to a glass optical lens system.
 Liquids with unusually high dispersion are Cargille Refractive Index Liquids Series E, and Immersion Liquid Code EC31.
 Liquids with particularly low dispersion, although still higher than optical glass are of Cargille Immersion Liquids Code 5040.
 Dying a liquid can effect its dispersion in or near regions of strong absorption.

 When working with a particular wavelength, especially if it is a high power laser, it is important to select a liquid with good transmittance at that wavelength.
 Absorption can cause the liquid to heat and form a lower refractive index tunnel along the light path which distorts the beam of light.
 If enough energy is absorbed, it can cause vaporization or thermal breakdown of the liquid or adjacent components.
 Path length is also important.
 For example a liquid which transmits 90% through 1 cm path will approach 100% when used in a very thin layer and will drop to 7% for a 25 cm path.